gnebbia/gnu_linux_appunti/README.md

  # monta il
  # dispositivo myDevice con filesystem "ntfs" in "mountDir"
 ```

+When talking about mountpoints we can have mountpoints that are:
+* shared,
+* slave,
+* private,
+* unbindable

+mount point that is shared may be replicated as many times as needed,
+and each copy will continue to be the exact same.
+Other mount points
+that appear under a shared mount point in some subdirectory will appear
+in all the other replicated mount points as it is.

+A slave mount point is similar to a shared mount point with the small
+exception that the “sharing” of mount point information happens in
+one direction.
+A mount point that is slave will only receive mount and
+unmount events.
+Anything that is mounted under this replicated mount
+point will not move towards the original mount point.

+A private mount point is exactly what the name implies: private.
+Mount
+points that appear under a private mount point will not be shown elsewhere
+in the other replicated mount points unless they are explicitly mounted
+there as well.

+An unbindable mount point, which by definition is also private, cannot
+be replicated elsewhere through the use of the bind flag of the mount
+system call or command.

 a volte potrebbe capitare che per qualche motivo non mi faccia
 montare partizioni ntfs, perchè magari il sistema era in
 ibernazione in windows o per il fast restarting, o per shutdown